 About Agarwood Oud Essential Oil:

 Agarwood Oud Essential Oil Cambodia (Aquilaria malaccensis), Royal families in the Arab nations have used Agarwood for centuries.
 This particular Agarwood Oud oil a rare find and quite valuable.
 The aroma is bitter-sweet and woody with animalic notes and a leather chatacter.
 It is dark, dense, and has a mobility similar to good Sandalwood.
 We offer samples of this oil.
+These Agarwoods are ethically and intentionally cultivated while being closely monitored, due to its endangered status.

 Health Benefits Of Agarwood Oud Essential Oil That You Should Know!